GovtBlockchainAssoc/GBBPNode-RaspberryPi/README.md

       password: "123456789"
 ```
 Note 1: The network name and password must be enclosed in quotation marks.
-Note 2: During the first boot, your Raspberry Pi will try to connect to this network.
-It will fail the first time around.
-Simply reboot sudo reboot and it will work.
+Note 2: During the first boot, your Raspberry Pi will try to connect to this network and fail.
+Simply sudo reboot and it will work.
 Note 3: There may be circumstances in the future where a static IP is helpful.
 If so, follow the steps at the bottom of these instructions below.

 ### Extract the MicroSD reader from your usual machine.
 Extract the microSD card from the reader